SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 ### Kernel unmap-after-init

-Umap-after-init allows the kernel to remove functions which contain potentially dangerous [ROP gadgets](https://en.wikipedia.org/wiki/Return-oriented_programming) from kernel memory after we've booted up and they are no longer needed.
+Unmap-after-init allows the kernel to remove functions which contain potentially dangerous [ROP gadgets](https://en.wikipedia.org/wiki/Return-oriented_programming) from kernel memory after we've booted up and they are no longer needed.
 Notably the `write_cr4(..)` function used to control processor features like the SMEP/SMAP bits